Australia is a popular choice when people from places like Hong Kong, Singapore and China look for properties overseas.

 Besides, many Asians have started to appreciate smaller cities as the primary reasons for foreign education for their children are:

 - They get internationalized and “used” to foreign cultures and people

-- To let them receive a high class education, that’s often cheaper than in their home country (yes, international schools are expensive in places like Singapore, Shanghai and Hong Kong)
+- To let them receive a high-class education that’s often cheaper than in their home country

 I’ve personally met people in China that plan to move overseas, just to let their children get a Western education for free through the public system.

 This is not something they can get in a country like Thailand.

 Many times, public education in places like the UK, the US, and Hong Kong is equally good, if not better, compared to many international schools in China.

 Smaller cities will outperform the bigger cities in terms of yields